 Patent Trolls: The Ugly Side of Patent Litigation

 These examples may sound a bit ridiculous, but the point is clear: patents aren’t always granted for novel and groundbreaking processes.
-A patent may be issued for a process that is already widely used, or may be vague enough in its wording that many pre-existing technologies and processes could be argued to violate it.
+A patent may be issued for a process that is already widely used, or a patent could be vague enough in its wording that many pre-existing technologies and processes could be argued to violate it.

-Patent Trolls (officially known as Non Practicing Entities) are companies who are in the business of litigation.
+Patent Trolls (officially known as Non-Practicing Entities) are companies that are in the business of litigation.
 Patent Trolls obtain patents that have expired or are being sold by companies in financial trouble, and then use those patents to launch lawsuits against “infringing” companies.

 Could you imagine going to court to defend your business's’ practice of processing telephone orders, analyzing consumer behavior for marketing strategies, using third-party payment methods, or updating software?

 These are all real examples of Patent Trolls at work.

 As discussed above, patent litigation can cost millions to defend.
 And the litigation process can go on for years.
 Patent Trolls are happy to settle with your company, however, and take what you can give them in order to avoid the entire process.

 The percentage of lawsuits filed by Patent Trolls is steadily increasing.

 - In 2009, NPEs filed 28% of all patent infringement lawsuits.